ziflex/queryconsole/README.md

 </settings>
   ```

+##Features

+###Multitabs
+.NET Query Console allows you to write your queries in different tabs, save for later opening and, of course, open saved earlier.

 ###Autocompletion
 .NET Query Console provides default autocompetion.
 But you can create your own content by creating a new file with ".autocomplete' extension and define